chorus-ai/privacy_scan_tool/User_Instruction.md

 ![Model](screen_capture/csv_files.JPG?raw=true)

-## Step 2 select the source tables to scan
+## Step 2.
+Select the source tables to scan

 The next step is to select the tables(csv files) from the soruce data base to scan.